skress/ansible-postgresql/README.md

 - especially merged Repmgr extension (created by https://github.com/Demonware/postgresql)
 - added support for backups via Barman (https://www.pgbarman.org)

 I am only testing this on Ubuntu 20.04 and the latest stable PostgreSQL version.
-Barman will only be installed on Debian-like system, so there is even no code for RedHat et. al.
+Barman will only be installed on Debian-like systems, so there is even no code for RedHat et. al.

-This has been tested on Ansible 2.9.10.
+This has been tested on Ansible 2.10.5.

 #### Dependencies